Expanders and Implants Chicago, IL

 Reconstruction of a breast can be accomplished through many different plastic surgery techniques.
 The best procedure for your breast reconstruction depends on your goals for reconstruction and your medical history.
-Overall, the results of breast reconstruction can be relatively natural in appearance and feel; however, a reconstructed breast will never look or feel exactly the same as the breast that was removed.
+Overall, the results of breast reconstruction can be relatively natural in appearance and feel; however, a reconstructed breast will never look or feel exactly as the previous breast.

 - Expanders and Implants

 - Flap techniques that use a woman’s own muscle, fat, and skin to create or cover the breast mound